Emphasizing Equal Access to Education and Magnifying Student Ability

 Or email: firstname.lastname@example.org

-AccessAbility Services Welcomes You!
+Disability Services Welcomes You!

-Welcome to the AccessAbility Services web page.
+Welcome to the Disability Services web page.
 We are here to assist students with identified disabilities in making their experience at Wilkes Community College both successful and accessible.
 This website will provide information to guide you in accessing services and accommodations you may need.
 Most of your questions can be answered by exploring the links on this website; however, feel free to contact us.
 We are here to answer any disability related questions and provide guidance throughout your time at WCC.

 - A quiet environment for testing

-- Tape recorders for use in classroom
+- Recorders for use in classroom

-- Information about adaptive equipment such as magnification equipment and fm systems
+- Information about adaptive equipment such as magnification equipment

 - Software such as Dragon Naturally Speaking, Window Eyes, and ABBY Fine Reader